nicnosis/iu-courses/dbi/dbi-syllabus.md

 ### Attendance
 Students should make a serious effort to attend every lecture.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

-Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
+Course material is cumulative in nature and class periods are used to develop skills and work on projects.
 You will also miss out on quizzes and participation activities if you miss class.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.
 As an IU student, you should have access to a Box account.
 You can also use Google Drive or GitHub to maintain copies of your files.
 Losing your files is not an excuse for late or incomplete work.